SCPL staff availableMon-Thur 10am-6pmFri-Sat 12pm-5pmSun 1pm-5pm

 Accounts are blocked from checking out additional items when the balance owed on the account reaches $20.00.

 Borrowers with excessive fines will be blocked from borrowing items.
 In addition, the Library System may turn delinquent adult accounts ($50 or more owed over 90 days) to a service agency for collection with an additional debt service fee of $20 added to their account.

 You have the option to contact the library and establish a payment plan prior to the debt collection assignment to avoid the debt service fee.

 All borrowers, adults and children, must pay for lost items.
-When materials are lost, the borrower pays the library's replacement cost, which includes the average price for the type of item and a processing fee.
+When materials are lost, the borrower pays the library's replacement cost, which is the purchase price for the item.

 Lost item fees are assessed when items are 28 days overdue.
-The lost fee is reduced to the maximum overdue fee ($7) if an item is returned within two years of the due date.
+The lost fee is removed completely if an item is returned within two years of the due date.

 The Library charges damaged item fees up to the replacement cost of the item.
 The amount depends on the type of damage and whether the item can continue to circulate.
 Items returned with missing parts or damaged are held at the branch they are returned for one month to allow for missing items to be returned and for borrowers to review the damages on assessed items.

 If you find a lost item after paying for it, you may request a refund on the item provided it is returned within six months from the payment and no more than two years from the last due date.
-Overdue fees owed on the item and any outstanding bills on your account will be deducted from the refund amount.
+Any outstanding bills on your account will be deducted from the refund amount.

 Last updated on Sept.
 1, 2021